KubaM381/WebBuilder/README.md

   **here**, or it's lost on save/load.
 - **Shared drag/click + alignment guides**: `js/canvas/alignment.js`
-  (`window.WebBuilderAlignment`) owns the pointer-event drag controller and Canva-style center/edge alignment-guide snapping.
-Used today by `canvas/canvas.js` (canvas elements) and `layout/header-footer.js` (bar items).
-The cart focus editor (`shop/cart-editor.js`) does **not** use it yet and currently implements its own bespoke dragging with no snapping — see `docs/CART_EDITOR_TASKS.md` task T11 for the planned fix.
+  (`window.WebBuilderAlignment`) owns the pointer-event drag controller and Canva-style center/edge alignment-guide snapping (`attachInteraction()`), used by `canvas/canvas.js` (canvas elements) and `layout/header-footer.js` (bar items).
+The cart focus editor (`shop/cart-editor.js`) has its own pointer handling instead — its stage positions parts/components via a CSS transform offset on an unscaled surface, not `attachInteraction()`'s absolute left/top model — but it reuses `alignment.js`'s exported snapping primitives (`collectSnapTargets`/`snapPosition`/guide-layer helpers) so dragging a cart part or component shows the same alignment guides as canvas elements and header/footer bar items.
 - **One module per domain**, self-initializing on load (`DOMContentLoaded`), exposing its API under `window.WebBuilderXxx`.
   Details: see `js/README.md`.